oceanprotocol/ocean.py/READMEs/c2d-flow.md

 # Quickstart: Compute-to-Data (C2D) Flow

-This quickstart describes a C2D flow.
+This quickstart describes a C2D flow, using [remote services and Rinkeby testnet](https://docs.oceanprotocol.com/core-concepts/networks#rinkeby).

 Here are the steps: